 Summerdog Farm and Mercantile promotes and practices sustainability.
 By restoring and selling vintage items, we avoid the environmental costs of new manufacturing.
 When we do sell new items, we seek out craftspeople and manufacturing methods that create long-lasting products using environmentally responsible approaches.
-We avoid plastic because of the damage plastic causes to marine life.
+We avoid plastic because of the damage plastic causes to marine and other life.
 We look for ways to minimize our carbon footprint because of the contribution of carbon dioxide to climate change.

 The specific practices we have committed to in our retail operations include: